-Marta brings 25 years of experience working across sectors to build community solutions and advance results-oriented policy approaches to improve lives.
-Previously, she was Deputy Director at the Beeck Center for Social Impact + Innovation at Georgetown University, where she helped grow and manage the center over its first five years and led work on policy innovation and systemic approaches to achieve scale of outcomes-focused solutions.
+Marta joins the Lab Board with 25 years of experience working across sectors to build community solutions and advance results-oriented policy approaches to improve lives.
+Previously, she served as the Lab’s Chief Program Officer and was Deputy Director at the Beeck Center for Social Impact + Innovation at Georgetown University, where she helped grow and manage the center over its first five years and led work on policy innovation and systemic approaches to achieve scale of outcomes-focused solutions.

 Under President Obama, Marta served as Senior Policy Advisor in the inaugural White House Office of Social Innovation and Civic Participation and as Senior Advisor for Social Innovation at the Corporation for National and Community Service (CNCS), where she designed and implemented the first Social Innovation Fund in the U.S. Government, a model adopted across federal agencies.
 Her work in government focused on evidence-based policy, Pay for Success, and public-private partnerships to maximize public resources and drive investment in effective solutions for social problems.
 She served on the advisory board of the Millennium Challenge Corporation and on the Obama-Biden Presidential Transition Team as a member of the Technology, Innovation and Government Reform working group.